OtagoPolytechnic/Hardware-projects/Arcade Machine/electron-app-svelte-master/README.md

 # Retro Arcade Collection
+built in 2025

-Retro Arcade Collection is an Electron-based application built with Svelte and Vite.
+Retro Arcade Collection is an Electron-based application built with Svelte 4 and Vite.
 It allows users to manage and launch games from a local folder.

 ## Features